Earlier this year, Cpl. Philip McGeath was still alive. Today his smile is a cherished memory to his grieving mother.

 Even though the comforts many Americans take for granted were gone, Philip seemed to genuinely enjoy serving with the 1st Battalion, 6th Marine Regiment in southern Afghanistan.

 "They had showers set up, but they couldn't get the water warm enough," the Marine's mom said.
+"But at least he made sure to shave every day."

 As darkness filled Afghanistan's war-torn night skies, Philip called home on Christmas morning in America.